The construction of the Decentraland Conference Center “Minimum Viable Product” (“MVP”) is underway.

 If you don’t have access to that Discord server channel, and you were a contributor of land to the Conference Center, then join our Discord server at https://discord.gg/bxCyDqW, then take a look at the pinned messages in the announcements channel there about how to gain access to the contributor channels.

-The preview consists of the following “entry points” and technologies:
+Older previews of prototype scenes for the conference center consist of the following “entry points” and technologies:

 1. We have one large unified “build” of the whole district, running in A-Frame, with a number of different URLs providing various spawn points into the district.
 All of the district land is simulated, but the models are not all in place.